 - Take Old Town Boutique Food Tour to learn about the evolution of the neighborhood on our history-infused walking food tour.

-Lastly, 4 days in Washington DC is incomplete without visiting the Brewery in Old Town Alexandria.
+Lastly, 4 days in Washington DC is incomplete without visiting the Brewery in and around Washington DC.
 Visit the Port City Brewing Company and end the day in a fun way!
 This place has seasonal beers, including IPAs, stouts, and lagers, and also hosts events and tours for visitors!